All-In Wrestling: The Brutal Beginnings of British Wrestling in the 1930s

 What is All-In wrestling?

 The business was on a downturn due to how boring it had become.
-Matches could last hours, with the only way to win being to pin your opponent’s shoulders to the ground.
-This led to long, drawn out encounters that bored fans to death, as the wrestles grew so big and muscular that their shoulders simply did not touch the mat any more.
+Matches could last hours.
+The only way to win being to pin your opponent’s shoulders to the ground.
+This led to long, drawn out encounters that bored fans to death.
+The wrestlers, inspired by their American counterparts, grew so big and muscular that their shoulders simply did not touch the mat any more.

-Business did pick up in the late 1920 with the “Gold Dust Trio” in the United States making it popular again, which led to Oakeley revolutionising the business in December 1930.
+The business did pick up in the late 1920 with the “Gold Dust Trio” in the United States making it popular again.
+This led to Oakeley revolutionising the business in Britain in December 1930.

 This new style of wrestling had an extensive rulebook, with numerous “fouls” that the wrestlers could not do in the ring.
 These would lead to a points deduction (As wrestling was fought in rounds, like boxing, in the UK), or even disqualification.